dessygil/des-personal-site/README.md

 #THINGS LEFT TO DO NOW

 - make the full card be the link
-- the post shouldn't have a generic picture but maybe about the author for each
 - make site https
 - fix all npm high severity errors
-- change proxy to make the frontend call to backend on heroku
 - work on making an experience part
 - add a footer with information from github
 - build out experience